hyperstown/pure-snow.js/README.md

 Inspired by: [alphardex](https://codepen.io/alphardex/pen/dyPorwJ) (SCSS Version) and [YusukeNakaya](https://codepen.io/YusukeNakaya/pen/NWPqvWW) (Vue implementation).

-pure-snow.js was created for those who don't want to install any additional libraries and want to change some variables on the fly. \
+pure-snow.js was created for those who don't want to install any additional libraries and want to easily change parameters. \
-If you only need the effect I recommend downloading compiled version of [alphardex's](https://codepen.io/alphardex/details/dyPorwJ) work.
+If you only need the effect I can also recommend downloading compiled version of [alphardex's](https://codepen.io/alphardex/details/dyPorwJ) work.
+It should be render a slightly faster.